PENTASA MESALAZINE ENEMA 1G

 • you have ever had an allergy to a medication called

-are using this medicine.
-This can occur after severe or prolonged
+you are using this medicine.
+This can occur after severe or

-attacks of vomiting and/or diarrhoea, high fever or heavy sweating.
+prolonged attacs of vomiting and/or diarrhoea, high fever or heavy

-If this dose occur, you should speak to a doctor or pharmacist for
+sweating.
+If this does occur, you should speak to a doctor or

 Please tell your doctor or pharmacist if you are taking or have